-The University of Ilorin (UNILORIN) Postgraduate admission form for 2018/2019 academic session is available.
-Applications are invited from suitably qualified candidates for admission into various Full-time and Part-time Postgraduate degree programmes of the University.
+The University of Ilorin (UNILORIN) Postgraduate admission form for 2020/2021 academic session is out on sale.
+Applications are invited for admission into various Postgraduate Diploma (PGD), Masters and Doctorate (Pd.D.)
+Full-time and Part-time programmes of the the University of Ilorin.

 Candidates are advised to always check the website for those courses that require written entrance examinations.
 Please indicate your email address and telephone number when applying.

-UNILORIN Postgraduate Admission For 2018/2019 Academic session
+UNILORIN Postgraduate Admission Requirements (General)

 - Only Courses available for the session are advertised and as such Candidates are advised to select courses available in this advertisement.